SkymeFactor/wineup-segmentation-and-detection/README.md

 # Segmantation and recognition service (segandrec-service).
 ## Description
 ITMO project for microservices.
 Provides the backend service for bottles segmentation and (not yet) mark detection.
+### Models used:
+ - Mask-RCNN for segmentation
+ - Exception (probably) for mark detection
 ## Ease-Of-Use
 First of all, let's download the checkpoints of pre-trained mask-rcnn and unpack them into ./MaskRCNN/weights folder.
 You must make sure that files ./MaskRCNN/weights/variables/ and ./MaskRCNN/weights/saved_model.pb are available from here by exact same paths.